priyamtejaswin/c00lHaX/trees.md

-# Notes on Trees.
-And stuff.
+# Notes on Trees and Stuff
 ...In VIM.
 All of it.
 Oh yeah.
 Deal with it.

 *Only took me 2 hours to begin using screen buffers with a new keymap for splits.*